-Master of Architecture (MArch)
+Master of Architecture (M.Arch)

-The Master of Architecture (MArch) is an accredited professional degree program committed to preparing future architects for a culturally rich, technologically dynamic, and globalized world.
+The Master of Architecture (M.Arch) is an accredited professional degree program committed to preparing future architects for a culturally rich, technologically dynamic, and globalized world.
 A rigorous studio and research pedagogy invites students to take critical positions on design, culture, technology, and the city.

 CACB Accreditation

-“In Canada, the Canadian Architectural Certification Board (CACB) is the sole agency authorized by the Canadian Architectural Licensing Authorities (CALA) to accredit Canadian professional degree programs in architecture for the purposes of architectural licensure.”
+In Canada, the Canadian Architectural Certification Board (CACB) is the sole agency authorized by the Regulatory Organization of Architecture in Canada (ROAC) to accredit Canadian professional degree programs in architecture for the purposes of architectural licensure.
 Source: CACB

-CACB may grant a program a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+The CACB may grant a program a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
 In 2017, the CACB granted the Azrieli School of Architecture and Urbanism a full 6-year renewal of accreditation.
-The School’s next accreditation review will be in 2023.
+The School’s next accreditation review will be in 2023-2024.

 Master’s degree programs may consist of a pre-professional undergraduate degree (at Carleton, the 4-year BAS-Design) and a professional graduate degree, which, when earned sequentially, comprise an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.
 For more information on CACB accreditation, see CACB Conditions for Accreditation.